 The Association leases fitness and office equipment under long-term lease arrangements that are classified as finance leases.
-Under the terms of the lease agreements, payments of \$13,068 are due monthly through 2025.
-The right-of-use asset and related lease liability have been calculated using risk-free discount rates ranging from 0.65 percent to 1.29 percent.
+Under the terms of the lease agreements, payments ranging from \$2,949 to \$11,674 are due monthly or quarterly through 2029.
+The right-of-use asset and related lease liability have been calculated using risk-free discount rates ranging from 0.65 percent to 4.18 percent.

-The Association made a policy election not to separate lease and nonlease components for the operating leases and financing leases.
-Therefore, the full amount of the lease payments are included in the recorded right-of-use asset and lease liability for the leases of space and fitness and office equipment, expiring at various dates through 2026.
+The Association made a policy election not to separate lease and nonlease components for the operating leases and finance leases.
+Therefore, the full amount of the lease payments is included in the recorded right-of-use asset and lease liability for all leases.